The art galleries along and adjacent to Supercrawl’s festival corridor offer a vibrant and varied cross-section of Hamilton’s creative life.

 123 King St. W., Hamilton

 Founded in 1914, the Art Gallery of Hamilton is the oldest and largest art museum in southwestern Ontario with a permanent collection that is recognized as one of the finest in Canada.
 Embracing Canadian historical, international and contemporary art, the collection consists of more than 10,000 works.
 You can see superb pieces by Alex Colville, Tom Thomson, the Group of Seven, Emily Carr, James Tissot, Jean-Léon Gérôme, Gustave Doré, Norval Morriseau, Keith Haring, Ed Burtynsky, Kim Adams or Tyler Tekatch, to name a few.
-Current exhibitions include The Living Vault: The Collection and Performance (Level 1, through Jan 8, 2023) and RBC Artist In Residence: Nathan Eugene Carson (Level 2, through Mar 31, 2023).

 The Assembly